Copyright 1994 - 2018 Bill's Bible Basics

 Psalms 138:2, KJV

 So to reiterate, unless you are immersed in, and filled with God's Word, spiritually-speaking, you are going to be in big trouble.
 You will not have the spiritual fortitude or stamina to resist the attacks of the enemy.
 You simply cannot do it in your own strength.
-If you are experiencing these kinds of heavy spiritual attacks, then I strongly encourage you to read such articles as "The Lord Will Lift You Up", where I also emphasize the importance of dwelling in God's Word.
+If you are experiencing these kinds of heavy spiritual attacks, then I strongly encourage you to read articles such as "The Lord Will Lift You Up", where I also emphasize the importance of dwelling in God's Word.

 On the other hand, if you choose to spend most of your free time watching your favorite shows on the television set, or surfing the Internet for hours on end, or downloading piles of movies to watch on your computer, or doing mall shopping until your legs collapse, or cruising around in your car being cool, or having beer with the boys, or reading novels, or filling in crossword puzzles, or playing card games, or doing whatever it is that you do to waste your time, instead of spending your time wisely with the Lord both studying and absorbing His Word, then you will have no one to blame but yourself for your spiritual weakness.
 I wrote all about this topic in an article entitled "Are You Redeeming the Time?", which is based on the following verses: